remilabs/cpc-2025/tasklist/problem.md

 ## Problem Statement

 Jane manages all the roofers in Grid City.
-To get the work done on someones roof, there are lots of tasks that need to be coordinated, such as pulling permits or scheduling crew arrivals.
-Some of these tasks need to happen before others, but sometimes Jane can work on more than one task at a time.
-She knows how long it takes her to do each task (she's been doing this for a while), and she knows which tasks depend on which other tasks.
+To get the work done on someones roof, there are lots of tasks that need to be coordinated such as pulling permits or scheduling crew arrivals.
+Some of these tasks need to happen before others, but often Jane's team can work on more than one task at a time.
+She knows how long it takes her team to do each task (she's been doing this for a while), and she knows which tasks depend on which other tasks.
 She wants to know how long it will take to finish all the tasks if she is optimal about delegating the tasks out to her team.
 She can't start work on a task until all its dependencies are completed.

 ## Input Format